project-meucci/thimm.github.io/docs/Agtech - So What?/Making-decisions-in-the-face-of-uncertainty-with-hallie-shoffner.md

 ---
-title: Making Decisions in the Face of Uncertainty, with Hallie Shoffner
+title: Making Decisions In The Face Of Uncertainty With Hallie Shoffner
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-05-18)